LafeLabs/bookofgeometron-2019/cosmology/README.md

 In this work we strive to build a cosmology which one person can fully understand and hence can use to build and live a good life.
 That should be the point of all creation of thought tools: to build better lives.

+Also, cosmology can be specific to a situation, it can be temporary and it can be fictional.
+We speak casually all the time of things like "The Star Wars Universe" or "The Marvel Universe" and we all know what these phrases mean even though we do not literally believe them to be "real".
+What is real?
+Is it real if you literally see a real person called Luke Skywalker? or is it enough to say that it is real to know that knowing things about Luke Skywalker can be relevant to your life because you can communicate with other people about it.

 Roughly, the world view sketched here divides our Universe into three parts, joined by a linguistic framework.
 Those three parts are the Watershed, the Street, and the Factory.
 The linguistic framework is the system of "organic media" documented here, which is a combination of web-based media and physical media, both of which are self-replicating in that each bit of media can be totally replicated by anyone any time anywhere, for free, an infinite number of times(like living things, hence "organic").

+Our cosmology also centers on our social groups, in the case of this work, the Geometron team or camp or tribe or party.

 ## Teacher Action: